Code-Institute-Submissions/RoryBr1-Milestone-4_NovResub/README.md

 6. As an _end-user_, I want to be able to add multiple items to my *cart* and *checkout* for them with one payment.
 7. As an _end-user_, I want to send an e-mail to the site owner about an order (or potential order).
 8. As an _end-user_, I want to leave comments on the site's *Blog* posts to share my thoughts on the post.
-9. As an _end-user_, I want to receive a confirmation e-mail when I place an order, so I know that my order has been received.

 ### How does the website function to meet the needs of the user, as described in the user stories?
 1. The _Add New product_, _Edit_ and _Delete_ functions enable the administrator to fulfill these Create, Update and Delete functions.